Roshrini/mxnet/docs/api/scala/module.md

 # Module API
 The module API provides an intermediate and high-level interface for performing computation with neural networks in MXNet.
 A *module* is an instance of subclasses of the `BaseModule`.
-The most widely used module class is simply called `Module`, which wraps a `Symbol` and one or more `Executors`.
+The most widely used module class is called `Module`.
+Module wraps a `Symbol` and one or more `Executors`.
 For a full list of functions, see `BaseModule`.
-Each subclass of modules might have some extra interface functions.
-In this topic, we provide some examples of common use cases.
+A subclass of modules might have extra interface functions.
+This topic provides some examples of common use cases.
 All of the module APIs are in the `Module` namespace.

 ## Preparing a Module for Computation

-To construct a module, refer to the constructors for the specific module class.
-For example, the `Module` class accepts a `Symbol` as the input:
+To construct a module, refer to the constructors for the module class.
+For example, the `Module` class accepts a `Symbol` as input:

 ```scala
     import ml.dmlc.mxnet._